dajiaji/flask-paseto-extended/README.md

 # Flask PASETO Extended

-Flask-PASETO-Extended is a Flask extension to use [PASETO (Platform-Agnostic Security Tokens)](https://paseto.io/).
+Flask-PASETO-Extended is a Flask extension to use [PASETO (Platform-Agnostic Security Tokens)](https://paseto.io/) for several purposes.
 It is built on top of [PySETO](https://github.com/dajiaji/pyseto) which is a PASETO implementation and supports all of PASETO versions (`v4`, `v3`, `v2` and `v1`) and purposes (`local` and `public`).